ansys/pyansys-geometry/doc/source/getting_started/docker/linux_container.rst

 Depending on the characteristics of the Docker engine installed in your machine, either one or the other has to be built.
 For example:

-In this guide, we will focus on building the ``Dockerfile.linux`` image.
+In this guide, we focus on building the ``Dockerfile.linux`` image.

 Prerequisites
 ~~~~~~~~~~~~~